top of page

 • 2 min read

-We started this last day with a session on Curriculum Design by Dr. Morgan Soffler (@msoffler).
+We started this last day with a session on Curriculum Design by Dr. Morgan Soffler.
 Although other design methods exist, she focused on Kern’s 6 step curriculum design: problem identification, targeted needs assessment, goals &objectives, educational strategies, implementation, evaluation & feedback.
 Dr. Soffler stressed that this is not a linear process and is iterative.
 We also spent the last few minutes thinking about how to use AI for curriculum development.

 o VISION